uptonking/note4yaoo/lib-editor-gutenberg-dev.md

 - Here is the minimum code/effort approach that I think would work:
   - Convert block edits into conflict-free replicated data types (CRDT).
 This should be pretty straight forward because they are mostly Redux action POJOs.
 We would need to add a version vector for them and a new relative index based abstraction for storing block position, i.e. inserting a block between block 1 and block 2 should yield a new block at position 1.5 and not change the others’ indexes.
   - This would essentially mean that all block edits would become idempotent and commutative.
 We would also need to implement undo in block-editor, instead of relying on core-data, so that we can keep the undo stack specific to the client.
-- For RichText, things will be a bit more complex and a CRDT refactor might be too costly, but we could easily implement diff-sync for it or use a compatible library.
+- For `RichText` , things will be a bit more complex and a CRDT refactor might be too costly, but we could easily implement **diff-sync** for it or use a compatible library.
   - Diff-sync, in short, is when the client keeps a copy of what the server has and the server keeps a copy of what each client has.
 When the client wants to sync, it can easily send a diff, the server then applies that diff both to its copy of the client’s contents and to itself.
   - The only issue with diff-sync is that you need a host, now although not ideal, if the WordPress instance does not support being a host for this, we could fallback to a client acting as the host.
 Otherwise, we could embark on the RichText refactor or just lock RichText fields and send CRDT edits for their whole value.
 - This PR explores a Conflict-free Replicated Data Type (CRDT) based p2p approach to collaborative core-data entity (#17368) editing.